Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 If the error still appears, we can only suggest more radical measures.
 Before you move to a clean reinstallation of Windows 10, it’s worth trying some of the recovery options.

 We suggest going for the “Reset this PC” option which allows you to start from scratch without losing your data.
 You can, of course, clear everything and start from a blank slate, but we keep that for the complete reinstallation.

 Follow these steps to reset your system to factory values:

 - In the Search bar, type Reset and open Reset this PC.

 - Under the ‘Reset this PC‘ option, click Get started.

 - Choose to keep your files and apps and continue with the resetting process.

 Follow the steps from this article to install Windows 10 clean.
-After that, make sure to navigate to the official OEM’s site and install exclusively official drivers.
-In addition, like we’ve mentioned in step 2, use Intel Driver Update Assistant to get latest Intel drivers for Windows 10.
+After that, make sure to navigate to the official OEM site and install exclusively official drivers.
+In addition, as we’ve mentioned in step 2, use Intel Driver Update Assistant to get the latest Intel drivers for Windows 10.

 With that said, we can conclude this article.
 In case you have some additional solutions to offer or something to ask, feel free to post those in the comments section below.